asultan123/DL_LLC_Prefetching/README.md

-# DL For LLC Prefetching
+# NLP DL Models For LLC Prefetching

 This project attempts to apply two DL models (Transformer Encoder and LambdaNets) to LLC prefetching on a unicore processor with no L1/L2 cache and just an LLC cache.
 The simulation environment for the DL based prefetcher is provided by champsim.